ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 ## Group an array's items using a Liquid expression filter

-Jekyll previously allowed you to group an array's items by a given property using the `group_by` filter.

-Let’s use site members as an example.
+Jekyll previously allowed you to group your content by a given property using the `group_by` filter.
+Let’s group all members by the company they work for as an example.

+ - **input** - Members names.
-*   **input** - Company names.
+ - **property** - Company names.
-*   **property** - All the items where property is equal to the company name.

 Our Jekyll site’s `_config.yml` includes the following members.